Laura WarburtonLet's Talk About It

 On June 19, 2014, Laura’s daughter, Hannah, died by suicide at the tender age of 16.
 Since that time, Laura has dedicated her life to learning from her daughters tortured life and death.
 Not wanting to live a tortured past, she decided she couldn’t do ‘what ifs’.
 Yet, Laura has overcome great adversity in her life by learning from tragedy.
 Thus, she decided to adopt the phrase ‘Because of’.
 Because of Hannah, Laura has used her skills to help save children everywhere, to comfort other suicide survivors, to remove the stigma of mental illness, and raise awareness about the potentially dangerous long-term effects of concussion.
 She started a non-profit called Live Hannah’s Hope as a vehicle to bring awareness.
 Laura currently serves as the Executive Director.

-Laura loves speaking to youth and adult groups.
+Laura loves speaking to youth and adult groups in any setting.
 She is very flexible in her approach meeting the needs of the group.
 One of Laura’s favorite phrases is ‘Let’s talk about it.’

-Certified in: QPR, SafeTalk, CRP, Peer to Peer Grief Group Facilitation, and
+Certified in: QPR, SafeTalk, CRP, Peer to Peer Grief Group Facilitation, Learning To Breathe, and

 Qualified facilitator of The Work of Byron Katie